-Factum Foundation for Digital Technology in Conservation has been working with the Institute of History, Archaeology and Ethnography (IHAE) in Makhachkala (Dagestan), in collaboration with the Ziyavudin Magomedov PERI Charitable Foundation (Moscow, Makhachkala) and the Juma Al Majid Centre for Culture and Heritage (Dubai), on an ambitious project to record and conserve an archive of Islamic manuscripts that belongs to the IHAE.
+Factum Foundation for Digital Technology in Preservation has been working with the Institute of History, Archaeology and Ethnography (IHAE) in Makhachkala (Dagestan), in collaboration with the Ziyavudin Magomedov PERI Charitable Foundation (Moscow, Makhachkala) and the Juma Al Majid Centre for Culture and Heritage (Dubai), on an ambitious project to record and conserve an archive of Islamic manuscripts that belongs to the IHAE.
 The project at the IHAE is based on a model for sustainable cultural preservation that Factum is developing in other contexts, for example, with the Theban Necropolis Preservation Initiative in Luxor.

 The model revolves around technology transfer and the provision of training initiatives with local partners, as well as guidance in data archiving and dissemination.
 The project also works within the bounds of the ReACH declaration, an initiative on standards and best-practice for the digitisation of cultural heritage spearheaded by the Victoria & Albert Museum (London) and the Peri Foundation.

 The IHAE holds a world-class archive of more than 3000 Islamic manuscripts that date from the 11th to the 20th centuries, alongside an extensive collection of letters and early Arabic printed books.
 Private collections in Dagestan are thought to represent an even greater and almost entirely unstudied resource of over 25,000 manuscripts.
 The wealth of these collections attests to the importance of scholarship and the Islamic written tradition in the northern Caucasus from the Middle Ages onwards.
 The region’s significance, however, has not been reflected in Western scholarship, in large part due to the difficulty associated with accessing the relevant materials.